LangsterGA/LangsterGA.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
+### About me
+I am a senior GIS analyst living and working in Atlanta, GA.
+I work in the field of public health and I am inspired by open source data and technologies that support humanitarian response.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for